The Period of Study: 585BC - 529AD

 The history of ancient philosophy is an inquiry.
 The object of this inquiry is to understand ancient philosophy.
 One wants to know what ancient philosophers thought and why they had these thoughts.

 The history of ancient philosophy is not an inquiry into everything the ancient philosophers thought.
-It is an inquiry into the thoughts that are significant in ancient philosophy.
+It is primarily an inquiry into those thoughts that are significant in ancient philosophy.
 In this way, the history of philosophy is concerned with the thoughts of the ancient philosophers that enter into the ancient philosophical tradition and that are influential in this tradition.

 The surviving texts are the primary evidence for this inquiry.
 If, however, as very often is the case, the historian has identified a thought but can find no explanation in the texts for why the philosopher had this thought, then the historian tries to place the philosopher within a broader historical context in which it would have been natural for the philosopher to have the thought in question.